5 Steps to Hiring an Awesome Virtual Assistant

 In all of these cases, the next step is to look at the websites of the chosen or recommended VA’s.
-Do they have a professional feel to them and how long have they been in business.
+Does the website have a professional feel and how long have they been in business?
 Is it up to date?
-Does it have a vibrant (and recent) testimonials section?
+Does it have a testimonials/case study section?
 You will naturally be wanting to find someone who states that they can undertake the tasks in your list, but you should also consider other important aspects:

 Insurance – As a minimum, you should expect to see public liability.
 I also hold professional indemnity insurance.

 Contract - the VA should have a contract in place that you would be expected to sign before work commences.

 Data Protection/GDPR – are they registered with the ICO (Information Commissioners Office)?